RobotecAI/ROSCon2023Demo/README.md

 ### Project

 You need to build and source the ROS 2 workspace first as it contains custom messages that the simulator also uses.
 This workspace depends on submodules that need to be pulled first.
-This is done through the script (setup_submodules.bash) that depends on $ROS_DISTRO.
+This is done through the script (`setup_submodules.bash`) that selects a submodule's version based on the detected ROS 2 distribution.
 ```bash
 cd ${WORKDIR}/ROSCon2023Demo/ros2_ws
 ./setup_submodules.bash